WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/gov_overview.md

-SMART Guidelines L3 artifacts can be shared.
+SMART Guidelines artifacts are meant to be interoperable and shared.
 This means that they can be maintained and possibly reused and referenced across Guidelines.

 The authoring process currently identifies some artifacts that are subject to "common" governance i.e. being maintained not within one single guideline, but as possibly reusable artifacts: